Skip to content

 Probe Stations and RF Probes for Semiconductor Wafer Test

-XGY Tek supplies manual probe stations and RF probes used in Australian semiconductor fabs, university cleanrooms, and failure-analysis labs.
-Configurations support wafers up to 8 inches with thermal chuck operation to 300°C and 0.5 μm XYZ resolution for precise on-wafer contact.
-Every probe station ships with safety shield, particle counter, and traceable calibration.
+XGY Tek supplies manual probe stations and RF probes used in semiconductor fabs, university cleanrooms, and failure-analysis labs.
+Configurations support wafers up to 8 inches with thermal chuck operation to 300 degC, 0.5 um XYZ manual resolution, up to 6 probe arms, safety shielding, and particle-monitoring options.

 What wafer sizes and applications does the XMPS-208 support?

 The XMPS-208 is an 8-inch manual probe station designed for CMOS, GaN, SiC, and MEMS wafer-level characterization.
 It handles DC parametric measurement, S-parameter sweeps (with our PXIe VNA modules), high-voltage breakdown testing, and reliability burn-in monitoring.
 Six probe arms allow simultaneous bias, sense, and RF contact.
-Optional thermal chuck operation to 300°C supports high-temperature reliability studies.
+Optional thermal chuck operation to 300 degrees C supports high-temperature reliability studies.

 Which RF probe should I choose for on-wafer S-parameter measurement?